sleepysloth12/teamdroid_607proj2/README.md

 ## Project Description

 For Project 2, our goal was to tidy up 3 wide/untidy datasets.
-We chose the following datasets for our analysis:
+The following 3 are links to each of the analysis conducted.

 ### Datasets and Repositories